oscanada/oscanada.github.io/call_for_contributions.md

 ## Important dates

-- **Abstract submission deadline**: June 30, 2025, by the end of the day in your local time zone.
+- **Abstract submission deadline**: July 15, 2025, by the end of the day in your local time zone.
-- **Notification of decision**: No later than July 30, 2025
+- **Notification of decision**: No later than August 15, 2025
-- **Submission of revised abstract for the conference website**: August 15, 2025
+- **Submission of revised abstract for the conference website**: August 30, 2025
 - **Conference dates**: October 9–10, 2025

 ---